jedisct1/piknik/README.md

 $ pkp | tar xvf -
 ```

-In order to bypass firewalls/NAT gatways and to provide persistence, the clipboard content transits via a staging server.
+In order to work around firewalls/NAT gatways, the clipboard content transits via a staging server.

 Nothing transits without end-to-end encryption and authentication; the server doesn't learn much about what the clipboard actually contains.